Mi-Jeong

 fragments are the promoter region and the coding sequence.

-However, the term refers also to parts of the coding sequence that
+However, the term refers also to parts of the coding sequence

-the protein that is functional on its own.
+domain of the protein that is functional on its own.

 [0033] "Functional fragment of the protein," as used herein,

-refers to a fragment of the protein that, on its own or as part of
+refers to a fragment of the protein that, on its own or as part

-growth.
-Typical functional fragments are fragments essential for
+plant growth.
+Typical functional fragments are fragments

-the protein-protein interaction in the elongator complex.
+essential for the protein-protein interaction in the elongator

-domains from AA 56 to 94, from AA 138 to 159 (including a GTPase
+conserved domains from AA 56 to 94, from AA 138 to 159

-G4 consensus motif) and from AA245 to 265, the ATP/GTP binding
+(including a GTPase G4 consensus motif) and from AA245 to 265,

-comprising AA 258 to 272, preferentially comprising AA 249 to 276,
+preferentially comprising AA 249 to 276, more preferentially

-embodiment is a functional fragment comprising SEQ ID NO:16,
+functional fragment comprising SEQ ID NO:16, preferably

-preferably consisting essentially of SEQ ID NO:16, even more
+consisting essentially of SEQ ID NO:16, even more preferably

-preferably consisting of SEQ ID NO:16.
+consisting of SEQ ID NO:16.

-[0034] "Gene," as used herein, refers both to the promoter region
+[0034] "Gene," as used herein, refers both to the promoter

-genomic sequence (including possible introns) as well as to the
+both to the genomic sequence (including possible introns) as

-cDNA derived from the spliced messenger operably linked to a
+well as to the cDNA derived from the spliced messenger operably

-promoter sequence.
+linked to a promoter sequence.

 [0035] A "generalized paraboloid" according to the present

 invention is also a three-dimensional bowl.
-In two dimensions (in
+In two dimensions

-n being <>2, but being greater than about 1.2 and smaller
+[with n being <>2, but being greater than about 1.2 and

 [0036] "Expression of a gene," as used herein, refers to the